-6. Demonstrate a vertical lift and horizontal movement of a concrete slab, with stabilization procedures.
-Select the appropriate equipment (based on availability).

-CONDITION: Given proper PPE, a 6-member team, FOG manual, equipment, a structural collapse tool kit, and 1 square or rectangular concrete object (minimum weight of 1,000 lbs.) provided by the AHJ.
+- 6. Demonstrate a vertical lift and horizontal movement of a concrete slab, with stabilization procedures.
+Select the appropriate equipment (based on availability). - REFERENCE: NFPA 1006, 2021 edition, 6.3.9, 6.3.10 - CONDITION: Given proper PPE, a 6-member team, FOG manual, equipment, a structural collapse tool kit, and 1 square or rectangular concrete object (minimum weight of 1,000 lbs.) provided by the AHJ.
 Follow AHJ protocols.